 Regardless, Haldane and Fisher worked out the implications of evolution by mutation pressure, finding it unlikely on the grounds that, because mutation rates are small, mutation is a weak pressure on allele frequencies, easily overcome by opposing selection.
 Haldane concluded that this pressure would not be important except in the case of neutral characters or abnormally high mutation rates.

-The gist of Haldane’s treatment is that, if mutation-biased evolution is happening, this is because mutation is driving alleles to fixation against the opposing pressure of selection, so that either the mutation rate has to be very high, or selection has to be practically absent (i.e., neutrality).
-Fisher’s (1930) reasoning on the issue was similar to Haldane’s.
+To understand what Haldane is doing, one must bear in mind that, in the neo-Darwinian tradition, selection is the model of an evolutionary cause: other factors or processes are considered to be causal only to the extent that they look like selection.
+What selection does is to drive alleles to fixation, so Darwin’s modern followers define evolutionary causes as mass-action pressures that might cause fixation: Haldane literally equates the importance of mutation with the potential for mutation pressure to cause allele fixation.
+In this way of thinking, if mutation-biased evolution is happening, this is because mutation is driving alleles to fixation against the opposing pressure of selection, which leads to Haldane’s conclusion that either (1) the mutation rate has to be abnormally high, or (2) selection has to be practically absent (i.e., neutrality).
+Fisher’s (1930) reasoning was similar.
 From the observed smallness of mutation rates, he drew a sweeping conclusion to the effect that internalist theories are incompatible with population genetics.

 Provine (1978) identifies this argument (against evolution by mutation pressure) as one of the key contributions of theoretical population genetics to the Modern Synthesis, because it gave Darwin’s followers a seemingly rigorous basis to reject internalist theories (establishing the core Synthesis principle of There Is No Alternative).
 The argument was cited repeatedly by the architects of the Modern Synthesis (for examples, see Stoltzfus, 2017), and continues to be cited, e.g., Gould (2002) cites Fisher’s version of the argument and concludes that